TeiShiminn/OralEng/EasyEnglish.md

 > I think so.
 I've never flown before so I thought it would be nice to look out at the clouds.
 Dou you think it will be a good seat for me?

 > This is your first flight?
 Well, that's fantastic!
 You're going to love it.
 And yes, I think the window seat is an excellent choice for you then.
-Let me print your $\textcolor{red}{\text{boarding pass}}$, and you'll be ready to go. **boarding pass**
+Let me print your **boarding pass**, and you'll be ready to go.